Guy Georges: Background

-Guy Georges was born Guy Rampillon on October 10 or 15, 1962 to a French mother and an African American father (George Cartwright, U.S. military cook stationed at a NATO base).
+Guy Georges was born Guy Rampillon on 10 or 15 October 1962 to a French mother and an African American father (George Cartwright, U.S. military cook stationed at a NATO base).
 His mother, Helène Rampillon, had an older son named Stéphane, fathered by a white U.S. serviceman.
 Stéphane was raised by Helène's parents, who refused to raise Guy because he was Helène's second child and because of the stigmatization of mixed-race children in their hometown of Angers.
-After six years moving between foster homes and his mother's care, Guy became a ward of the state and was placed with the Morin family.
+After six years of moving between foster homes and his mother's care, Guy became a ward of the state and was placed with the Morin family.
 The Morins had previously cared for another black child who was taken back by the authorities; Guy was a "replacement child."
 The Morins had seven biological children and 13 foster children.
 In 1968, Guy's surname was changed to Georges (a patronymic).
 Helène Rampillon moved to California with her older son, where she wanted to marry another American serviceman.

 As a child, Georges began stealing from the family food store and began hunting with a knife in the forest near his home.
-He took on the nickname "Jo" after the character "Injun Joe" in The Adventures of Tom Sawyer.
+He took on the nickname "Jo" after the character Injun Joe in The Adventures of Tom Sawyer.
 At age 14, he attempted to strangle his younger foster sister, Roselyne, who was mentally handicapped.
 His older foster sister, Christiane, testified that when he was 16 years old, Georges attempted to strangle her with an iron bar.
 Georges was then sent to a state orphanage.
 He was subsequently in and out of jail and prison for other crimes and attacks on women until his arrest for the East Paris murders.
+During the period he committed his crimes, he worked closely with reporters from Paris Match magazine, before eventually participating in the kidnapping of one of their photojournalists, Yan Morvan.

 Crimes

-From 1991 to 1997, Guy Georges assaulted, tortured, raped and killed seven women in the neighborhood of the Bastille, the Bourbon-era Parisian prison.
+From 1991 to 1997, Guy Georges assaulted, tortured, raped and killed seven women in the neighbourhood of the Bastille, the Bourbon-era Parisian prison.
 Georges was arrested on 26 March 1998 and admitted his guilt to police.
-Described by psychiatrists as a "narcissistic psychopath", he was sentenced in April 2001 to life imprisonment, without the possibility of parole for 22 years.
+Described by psychiatrists as a "narcissistic psychopath", he was sentenced in April 2001 to life imprisonment, without the possibility of parole after 22 years.